 Señor Vilalta had been a legend even before I had arrived at his school and in his country.
-There is a wonderful teacher there, my advanced Spanish teacher had advised the year before as I considered the program.
+There is a wonderful teacher there, my Spanish teacher advised the year before as I considered the program.
 You’ll love Señor Vilalta, another classmate pressed me to apply.

 Profesor Vilalta’s first name was Ángel.
-Though he taught his Wednesday class the French term faux amis, false friends, meaning words that sound the same in different languages but carry different meanings, there was little doubt that the beatific aura that accompanied his person needed translation.
+Though he taught his Wednesday class the French term faux amis, false friends, meaning words that sound the same in different languages but carry different meanings, there was little doubt that his beatific aura needed translation.
 “Petagay Rowe,” he would chirp the name of a classmate in his best British accent, “me encanta esa nombre.”
 Because he could, he would smile and speak the queen’s English from time to time, “Hello, how are you.
 My name is Petagay Rowe.
 Ay, me encanta, what a beautiful name,” and back to the Quattrocento, the Rococo, the impresionistas.

 “Apaga la luz!” he would command midway through a lecture — turn off the lights, or literally, extinguish the light.
 He would probably have been cradling a slide carousel in his arms for a few minutes, and inching toward his projector in the middle of the room.
-“Apaga la luz,” he would often repeat after having added continuation after continuation to the original thought – each more pressing than the one that had proceeded it – finally arriving at the projector.
-A student would stand to lower the window shade while the closest to the door would reach up and flip the light switch to off.
-And in a darkened classroom on the high seas of a voice that existed only in squalls and swoons I learned that the folds, señores y señoras, ladies and gentlemen, los detalles, the details, are where you find the mastery.
+“Apaga la luz,” he would often repeat after having added continuation after continuation to the original thought – each more pressing than the one that proceeded it – finally arriving at the projector.
+A student would stand to lower the window shade while the one closest to the door would reach up and flip the light switch to off.
+And in a darkened classroom, on the high seas of a voice that existed only in squalls and swoons, I learned that the folds, señores y señoras, ladies and gentlemen, los detalles, the details, are where you find the mastery.